Degrees Offered: M.A, Ph.D.

 This program is offered in Durham.

-In addition to requirements established by the Graduate School, applicants must submit current scores (within five years) from the general test of the Graduate Record Exam (GRE).
-The graduate programs seek students whose undergraduate experiences provide evidence of superior ability and promise of independent scholarship.
-At a minimum, undergraduate preparation should include undergraduate courses in economics at the intermediate level, as well as in calculus and statistics.
-Coursework in econometrics is strongly encouraged.
+In addition to the requirements established by the Graduate School, applicants must submit current scores (within the past five years) from the general test of the Graduate Record Exam (GRE).
+Students undergraduate and graduate experiences should show evidence of superior ability and, for the Ph.D. degree, the promise of independent scholarship.
+Undergraduate preparation should include undergraduate courses in intermediate economic theory, econometrics, calculus, and statistics.

 ECON 825 - Mathematical Economics